crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 7. The [OnHideOnShowActivityAsync](OnHideOnShowActivityAsync.java) sample demonstrates XWalkView can hide and show, include:
+### 7. The [XWalkViewWithOnHideOnShowAsync](XWalkViewWithOnHideOnShowAsync.java) sample demonstrates XWalkView can hide and show, include:

 * XWalkView can hide when clicking home key
 * There is no short white screen displayed when clicking home key